Bigerthan/RPS_The_Game/README.md

 ## ⬇️ Download The Game ⬇️
 ### Download the ZIP file for your OS below!

 **NOTE:** There are some issues in Linux version for now.
-Also macOS version can have the same version, I can't test whater it its work or not.
+Also macOS version can have the same issue.
+I can't test whater it its work or not.

 **NOTE:** You can get a security warning when you try to open the Game but this is a standard procedure for independent software.
 The 'SmartScreen' warning appears because the executable is not yet digitally signed.
 You can safely bypass this by clicking 'More info' followed by 'Run anyway'."